Johnson & Johnson asked rival COVID-19 vaccine makers to probe clotting risks - WSJ

+Healthcare & PharmaceuticalsJohnson & Johnson asked rival COVID-19 vaccine makers to probe clotting risks - WSJ

-(Reuters) -Johnson & Johnson had reached out to rival COVID-19 vaccine makers to join in an effort to study the risks of blood clots, the Wall Street Journal reported on Friday, citing people familiar with the matter.
+Johnson & Johnson (JNJ.N) had reached out to rival COVID-19 vaccine makers to join in an effort to study the risks of blood clots, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-AstraZeneca, which had been buffeted by similar blood-clotting concerns for weeks, agreed, while Pfizer Inc and Moderna executive declined, saying their vaccines appeared safe, the report said. (on.wsj.com/2Q7E4Ho)
+AstraZeneca (AZN.L), which had been buffeted by similar blood-clotting concerns for weeks, agreed, while Pfizer Inc (PFE.N) and Moderna (MRNA.O) executive declined, saying their vaccines appeared safe, the report said. (https://on.wsj.com/2Q7E4Ho)

 The U.S. federal health agencies had on Tuesday recommended pausing use of Johnson & Johnson's vaccine for at least a few days after six women under the age of 50 developed rare blood clots after receiving the shot.